mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 _On the production sandbox:_

-**2. Stop all live ad-hoc journeys without profiles**
+**2. Stop all live ad-hoc journeys without profile still in**

-Stop all live ad-hoc journeys that do not contain profiles anymore:

-Locate live ad-hoc journeys that do not contain profiles anymore.

-How to assess if your ad-hoc journey still has profiles?
-To find ad-hoc journeys, go to the Journeys section and add a filter on "Status = Live" and a filter on "Type = Read segment".
-You can also order them by earliest "Published" date.
+Stop all live ad-hoc journeys that do not contain profiles anymore.
+To find these journeys, navigate to the **Journeys** menu and filter the list on "Status = Live" and "Type = Read segment".
+You can also order chronologically from the earliest to the latest "Published" date.

 ![](assets/inline-migration-steps1.png)

 Open them from top to bottom.

-* Check that the journey has a Message.
+* Check that the journey has a message.
 * Check that they are not recurrent journeys.
 These are not ad-hoc.
 You most probably want to keep them Live.
-This one is a recurrent so not an ad-hoc:
+For example, this one is a recurrent journey (not ad-hoc):

     ![](assets/inline-migration-steps2.png)

-* If you have used wait or event listener in those journeys, profiles may still be inside.
-Look at the journey execution date and add any hours/days that you have defined in your waits or event listeners to have the actual date when you will be sure that no profile is left inside.
-If that date is in the past, you can stop that journey.
-Otherwise, this journey will be automatically moved to finish status 30 days after the journey execution date.
+* If you have used wait or event listeners in those journeys, profiles may still be inside.
+Look at the journey execution date and add any hours/days that you have defined in your waits or event listeners to deduce the actual date when no profiles are left inside.
+If that date is in the past, you can stop the journey.
+Otherwise, this journey will be automatically moved to the "Finished" status 30 days after the journey execution date.

 **Important notes**

 * Avoid closing journeys before the migration date (July 25).
-Knowing that the migration script will not migrate live or closed journeys, limiting the number of closed journeys in the production sandbox will limit the amount of manual actions needed after the migration.
-There may still be use cases where you will need to close a journey before that migration, this is why it is recommended.
+Knowing that the migration script will not migrate live or closed journeys, limiting the number of closed journeys in the production sandbox will limit the number of manual actions needed after the migration.
+There may still be use cases where you will need to close a journey before migration, this is why it is recommended.

 * If you have live journeys that are not the latest version, meaning you created another journey version in draft, publish or delete the draft version.